Chapter 40:

 "Correct password," a voice said, and the door slowly opened.

-As he finished speaking, the door finished opening, and behind it stood a slightly shorter female figure than him, wearing a white lab coat, glasses, and long brown hair with a braided strand.
-She was clapping her hands.
+As he finished speaking, the door finished opening, and behind it stood a slightly shorter female figure, wearing a white lab coat, glasses, and long brown hair with a braid.
+She clapped her hands.

-"Congratulations," Carolina said, surprised.
-"You were truly the only one who could find me, but I didn't believe you'd figure out the password too."
+"Congratulations," Carolina said in surprise.
+"You really were the only one who could find me, but I didn't think you'd figure out the password as well."

 "Sister..."
-Neo said happily, realizing he had succeeded.
+Neo said happily, realizing that he had succeeded.